halderavik/mr_with_ai/ARCHITECTURE.md

 - **Extensibility:** Supports new file types, LLMs, and analysis modules.
 - **Data Quality:** Robust validation and filtering of input data.
 - **Performance:** Efficient processing of large datasets with metadata caching.
-- **Visualization:** Real-time updates and interactive features.
+- **Visualization:** Real-time updates and interactive features, including carousel for segmented results.
-- **Segmentation:** Automatic identification and handling of segmentation variables.
+- **Segmentation:** Automatic identification and handling of segmentation variables, with multi-segment visualization in the frontend.

 ---